Hosting Setup

 (the Node Package Manager) to install the Firebase CLI.

-Install Node.js using nvm (the Node Version Manager).
-Installing Node.js automatically installs the
+Install using (the Node Version Manager).
+Installing Node.js automatically installs the npm

 After installing the CLI, you must authenticate.
 Then you can confirm authentication by listing your Firebase projects.